Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Energy Surplus Process and Evaluation of Self-Sustainability Probability

 Intuitively, if we want our system to be self-sustainable, then we would want the expected surplus energy to be positive $\Ebb[U(t)] > 0$.
 For this to be true, it is sufficient that the consumption rate, $p$, be less than the energy arrival rate, $\lambda \bar{X}$.
 That is, $\lambda \bar{X} > p$.
-We can state this condition rigorously as follows:
+However, the satisfaction of the condition $\lambda \bar{X} > p$ does not mean that an outage will never occur.
+Rather, it tells us that there is a chance of such non-occurrence of outage.